+I just re-discovered this photo from my trip to San Miguel de Allende a year ago.
 I couldn't resist posting it.
 SMA is very very lovely, building and plant-wise anyway.

 I think the weather in Chacala is changing a little this week.
 I am sleeping with a sheet the last few nights.
 And with the fan turned down to low.
 I guess that's a sign we are nearing the end of hot-himid-hot-humid-hot-humid and moving toward pleasantly-warm-and-breezy. that's ny plan anyway.
 We'll see.